Field notes

 Digital Certificate

 Certificate is a file that contains information about server owning it.
-It cosists of the following blocks:
+It consists of the following blocks:

 • Subject - name of the entity it was issued to